 The language learning market is saturated with many resources for beginners.
 However, many intermediate language learners—people who are already adept at reading and writing a second language—often struggle to improve their speaking ability because of lack of confidence and limited availability of native speakers.
 For my graduate capstone project for the MHCI+D program at the University of Washington, I worked with a group of three others to improve this experience.

-To address this problem, we utilized a user-centered design process to define a problem space, conduct research, and develop a solution.
+We followed a user-centered design process to frame the problem, conduct research, and design a solution.
 The result is Dover, a language learning platform that pairs speaking practice with video streaming services like Netflix and Hulu.

 I worked collaboratively with my group on research, framing, and ideation.
-As the design lead, my role involved creating UI wireframes, task flows, visuals, prototypes, style guides, and branding.
-I also contributed to initial broad ideation and conducted qualitative research through subject matter expert interviews, analyzed the research data, and served as director and photographer of our concept video.
+As the design lead, I worked specifically on UI wireframes, task flows, visuals, prototypes, and branding.
+I also conducted qualitative research through subject matter expert interviews, analyzed the research data, and served as director and photographer of our concept video.